Copyright: Daily Fintech

-Last week’s chapter looked at alternatives to Blockchain using Directed Acyclic Graph (DAG) technology that are designed to scale better.
-This chapter focusses on Blockchain approaches to scaling using technologies such as Segwit, Lightning Network, Sidechains, MimbleWimble and Schnorr Signatures.
+The previous chapter looked at alternatives to Blockchain using Directed Acyclic Graph (DAG) technology that are designed to scale better.
+This chapter focusses on Blockchain approaches to scaling using offchain second layer technologies such as Lightning Network and Raiden as well as some Bitcoin core technical improvements such as Segwit, MimbleWimble and Schnorr Signatures.

 The scaling challenge defined

 The scaling challenge is easy to define in comparison with Visa.